-Each food code in the databank has a value assigned for 54 nutrients, including energy, provided in specific units of measurement (see table A.1).
-Additionally, to ensure accurate reporting of specific food types in NDNS, each food code present in the databank has been disaggregated into 28 specific food components (see table A.2).
+Each food code in the databank has a value assigned for 56 nutrients, including energy, provided in specific units of measurement (see table A.1).
+Additionally, to ensure accurate reporting of specific food types in NDNS, each food code present in the databank has been disaggregated into 28 specific food components (see table A.2).28 Disaggregation values (g amount in per base unit, e.g. 75g 'fruit' in 100g 'fruit pie') are assigned into the databank.
 Nutrient values reported as 'trace' are assumed as zero in the nutrient databank.
 Some data will have been rounded into the appropriate number of decimal places.